- Understanding Middleware: The Backbone of IT Integration

 Native administrative capabilities within middleware monitoring tools allow for direct interaction and management of middleware components.
 These features ensure administrators can efficiently perform maintenance tasks, updates, and troubleshooting without relying on third-party tools.

-Benefits of Native Administrative Capabilities:
+Benefits of Native Administrative Capabilities

 - Efficient Maintenance: Enable administrators to perform tasks directly within the monitoring tool, streamlining the process.